-A cup of starbucks coffee in one hand, cellphone in the other with the special ‘Dutch public transport app’ installed and a bag over my shoulder… I’m traveling in my own country today.
-From the crowded Randstad (the most urbanized, western part of Holland) to the quieter Zeeland on the south western coast.
+A cup of coffee in one hand, cellphone in the other with the special ‘Dutch public transport app’ installed and a bag over my shoulder… I’m being a ‘domestic tourist’ today: I’m traveling in my own country.

 And then I smile, relax and realize I’m just as bad as any other Westerner: complaining about ‘First World problems’…

-At the same time when I look out of the window I see fewer houses by the minute and more green, more farms, scattered wind turbines and some cows, horses and sheep.
-Too bad this is not the time of year to see the beautiful tulip fields Holland is so famous for.
+At the same time when I look out of the window I see fewer houses by the minute and more green, more farms, scattered wind turbines, and some cows, horses, and sheep.
+Too bad this is not the time of year to see the beautiful tulip fields the Netherlands is so famous for.

 This extremely flat country, multi-cultural country, well-organized country…

 Even though I choose not to live here most of the time, it will always be my home country.
 I’m proud to be Dutch and happy to be able to explore parts of this country every time I’m here.